 We resent the insinuations by those who once valued Aesthetic Realism and whose lives were vastly improved.
 They have accused Aesthetic Realism consultants of giving students the impression that they were supposed to devote their lives to the founder, Eli Siegel, as if he were a divine being.
 My wife's former consultant, who is now attacking Aesthetic Realism (and whom I will not dignify by naming) was the one who tried to make herself divine through twisting Aesthetic Realism to suit her ego.
 Despite this, we saw the great value in Aesthetic Realism as philosophic and educational thought and continued to attend programs, seminars and the various classes at the Aesthetic Realism Foundation.

 I, Arlene Sulkis, continued to have consultations after this consultant left, and what went with her was the twisted version of Aesthetic Realism that she tried to pawn off as the real thing.
-Thankfully, Class Chairman Ellen Reiss would not permit anyone to muddy clear water, and she is highly respected because she put a stop to this bad effect.
+Thankfully, Chairman of Education Ellen Reiss would not permit anyone to muddy clear water, and she is highly respected because she put a stop to this bad effect.